 Where do I park my car?

 Option 1: Don’t park your car.
 Drop your kayak/board off at Cove Island on Friday between 4:00 – 7:00pm and then get dropped off at Cove Island on Saturday morning.
 Or get dropped off with your kayak/board on Saturday morning.
 Either way, we’ll be there to help you move your equipment to the beach.
-You can then be picked up later that day at the finish at Boccuzzi Park.
+You can then be picked up at the finish at Boccuzzi Park.
 Be sure the vehicle that picks you up can also pick up your kayak or board.
-Note: parking at Boccuzzi is extremely limited and open only to vehicles with Stamford beach parking permits.
-Flotilla parking will be in the Gartner parking lot at 56 Top Gallant Road, just .2 of a mile past Boccuzzi Park.

 Option 2: Drop off you kayak/board at Cove Island on Friday and return Saturday morning and park your car.
-If you don’t have a Stamford beach parking permit, you will need to pay $25 cash to the parking attendant to park your car for the day.
-Throughout the beach party at Boccuzzi Park, we will be transporting paddlers and kayaks/boards back to Cove Island.
+If you don’t have a Stamford beach parking permit, you will need to pay $25 cash to the parking attendant to park your car for the day (or risk and $80 ticket).
+Regular transportation will be provided to bring paddlers and equipment back to Cove Island from Boccuzzi Park.

 More Questions?
 Email us at email@example.com or call at 203-406-3303.